 This module will introduce you to general OSHA requirements for safety education and training.
 However, we will emphasize "getting beyond compliance" by addressing best practices in effective safety and health education programs.
 To learn more about safety education and training, be sure to complete OSHAcademy Course 703, Introduction to OSH Training.

 Safety education, as the integration of instruction, training, and experience, is extremely important to ensure all other processes in your company's safety and health management system are effective.
 If this critical element is inadequate or missing, none of the other system elements can, or will be effective.
 But, this element is often neglected or managed ineffectively because the benefits may not be obvious, immediate, tangible, or directly related to profits.
 Managers may find it difficult to see the long-term improvements in process and product quality that result from an effective safety education and training program.
 It's hard to see the accidents that don't actually happen.

-OSHA's training standards and training requirements are organized into five categories of OSHA standards: General Industry, Maritime, Construction, Agriculture, and Federal Employee Programs.
+OSHA's training requirements are found within each of the five categories of OSHA standards: General Industry, Maritime, Construction, Agriculture, and Federal Employee Programs.

 OSHA has many types of educational materials in English, Spanish, Vietnamese and other languages available in print or online.
 These include: